c4pt0r/pfs/agfs-shell2/README.md

 - **Variables**: Shell variable assignment and expansion (`VAR=value`, `$VAR`, `${VAR}`)
 - **Special variables**: `$?` for exit code of last command
 - **Command substitution**: Capture command output with `$(command)` or backticks
-- **Control flow**: if/then/elif/else/fi statements for conditional execution
+- **Control flow**: if/then/elif/else/fi statements and for/in/do/done loops
 - **Conditional testing**: `test` and `[ ]` commands for file, string, integer, and logical tests
 - **Multiline input**: Backslash continuation, unclosed quotes, and bracket matching like bash
 - **Directory navigation**: `cd` command with current working directory tracking